istio/istio.io/content/en/docs/concepts/what-is-istio/index.md

 * Secure service-to-service communication in a cluster with strong identity-based authentication and authorization.

 Istio is designed for extensibility and meets diverse deployment needs.
-The following [architecture](/docs/ops/deployment/architecture/) diagram shows the various components.
+The following [architecture](/docs/ops/deployment/architecture/) diagram shows the various components:

 {{< image width="80%"
     link="./arch.svg"